Frequently asked questions

-Esri is committed to building accessible software.
-Accessibility is not a fixed requirement and this is a continuous and ongoing effort.
+Esri is committed to building accessible products.
+Accessibility is not a fixed requirement, and this is an ongoing effort.
 With each release of ArcGIS, we improve in the area of accessibility.
-We recognize the need for accessibility across the entire ArcGIS platform – from Mobile to Desktop to Server to online applications.
-Esri publishes information regarding product accessibility on disclosure forms called Voluntary Product Accessibility Templates, or VPATs.
-The VPATs are designed to assist customers in evaluating compliance with Section 508 criteria when selecting the product to best meet their needs.
+We recognize the need for accessibility across all ArcGIS products from mobile to desktop to server to online applications.
+Esri publishes information regarding product accessibility on disclosure forms called Accessibility Conformance Reports (ACRs).
+ACRs are designed to assist customers in evaluating compliance with Section 508/WCAG criteria when selecting the product to best meet their needs.

 Section 508 is part of the Rehabilitation Act of 1973, which requires that electronic and information technology developed, procured, maintained, or used by the federal government be accessible to people with disabilities.
 Section 508 applies to federal departments and agencies.
 It does not regulate the private sector and does not apply to recipients of federal funds.